No Spark? Try These Fixes Before Replacing Your Ignition Module

 - After a few minutes, it cuts out with no spark.

-This heat-related failure is a classic sign the ignition module needs replacing.
+This heat-related failure is a classic sign that the ignition module needs replacing.

 Need Help?

-If you’ve checked everything and still need assistance, our experienced sales team at L&S Engineers is here to help.
+If you’ve checked everything and still need assistance, our experienced sales team is here to help.

 We stock genuine ignition modules and parts compatible with UK machines and can advise on the correct components.